Financial Accounting Manual for Federal Reserve Banks, January 2015

-The Director of the Bureau of Engraving and Printing, under the direction of the Secretary of the Treasury, is responsible for the printing of Federal Reserve notes.
-Each year, the Board places a printing order with the Director of the Bureau of Engraving and Printing based on the estimated need for new currency and inventory requirements.
-Thereafter, the Bureau of Engraving and Printing prepares a printing schedule, a copy of which is distributed to each Bank, and delivers the notes daily to a special vault pending shipment.
+The BEP Director, under the direction of the Secretary of the Treasury, is responsible for the printing of Federal Reserve notes.
+Each year, the Board places a printing order with the BEP Director based on the estimated need for new currency and inventory requirements.
+Thereafter, the BEP prepares a printing schedule, a copy of which is distributed to each Bank, and delivers the notes daily to a special vault pending shipment.

-The Board's Division of Reserve Bank Operations and Payment Systems arranges for the shipments of Federal Reserve notes from the Bureau of Engraving and Printing to Federal Reserve offices in amounts sufficient to maintain inventories at agreed upon levels.
-The notes are shipped from the Bureau in the most economical quantities that can be arranged, considering the following: the facilities and the rates of the carrier, the capacity of the Federal Reserve offices to handle the shipments, the amount of insurance that can be provided, the printing schedule and availability of new notes at the Bureau, and unusual circumstances that sometimes warrant special shipments (such as armored carrier and airline strikes or the servicing of Reserve Banks moving into new buildings).
+The Board's Division of Reserve Bank Operations and Payment Systems (RBOPS) arranges for the shipments of Federal Reserve notes from the BEP to Federal Reserve offices in amounts sufficient to maintain inventories at agreed upon levels.
+The notes are shipped from the BEP in the most economical quantities that can be arranged, considering the following: the facilities and the rates of the carrier, the capacity of the Federal Reserve offices to handle the shipments, the amount of insurance that can be provided, the printing schedule and availability of new notes at the BEP, and unusual circumstances that sometimes warrant special shipments (such as armored carrier and airline strikes or the servicing of Reserve Banks moving into new buildings).

 50.30 Application for Notes

 The law requires that a Federal Reserve Bank make application to the Federal Reserve Agent for the notes required by the Bank.
-Unless otherwise instructed, the Reserve Bank may make such application on a continuing basis as set forth in the Currency Ordering System on the Web (WebCOS).
+Unless otherwise instructed, the Reserve Bank may make such application on a continuing basis as set forth in the ordering system.

 For shipments of notes between Districts, only the receiving office should use the in transit account when notes are not received the day they are shipped.
-The sending office should debit due from receiver and credit notes held on the day shipped.
-The receiving office should debit either notes held or in transit and credit ISA due to sender on the shipment date.
-Currently, Same Day Settlement is not used when one Federal Reserve Bank ships cash to another Federal Reserve Bank.
+The sending office should debit SDS and credit notes held by Bank or Branches (210-050) on the day shipped.
+The SDS debit will automatically create a debit to the interim in-transit account (210-075) at the receiving office based on the Inter-FRB account set-up in the Enterprise Accounting System (EASy).
+The receiving office should clear the interim in-transit account (210-075) with a credit and debit either their standard in-transit account (210-075) or held by Banks or Branches (210-050).

 The fact that a shipment may be taken in and pouches not opened until the following day should not affect the general ledger entries.
 In the event of error in the contents of the pouches or, in exigent circumstances, the return by the courier of a shipment to BEP or Ft.
 Worth, or rerouting to another Federal Reserve office, adjusting entries may be necessary.
 These situations, though, are unusual and the Assistant Federal Reserve Agent should keep the Reserve Bank fully informed.